isaacballas/instagram-autolikes/README.md

-instagram-autolikes
+instagram-autolikes 3.0
 ===================

 instagram auto likes php script

 This is a php script that auto likes certain tags on instagram after that you login.
+Will allow you to search for pictures using tags, access your pictures and also generate html code below pictures and videos.

 Installation tips:
 ===================

 You need to setup an application using instagram api.

+Replace the callback (http://www.ultgate.com/instagram2/cb.php) in  file instagram 2.0/cb.php

 The callback file should be http://[your website]/[instalation directory]/cb.php
 setting up the api
 ===================
-Files that you need to setup the api informations in : cb.php
+Files that you need to setup the api informations in :

-/includes/userinfo.php
-/includes/opencon.php
-/includes/con1.php
+/includes/instaconfig.php

 renaming the files
 ===================